 Business Analysis is a details and result oriented profession.
 During all the elicitation, analysis, documentation and coordination activities an analyst should give attention to details, and, it should produce tangible results (add value to the existing systems/processes/products).

-The same quality of being ‘detail-oriented’ have to reflect in your resume and each of your bullet point should clearly describe ‘How’ you achieved something – what process you incorporated, what best practices you utilized, what techniques you implemented.
+The same quality of being ‘detail-oriented’ have to reflect in your resume and each of your bullet points should clearly describe ‘How’ you achieved something – what process you incorporated, what best practices you utilized, what techniques you implemented.